 Well funded ethnic hucksters continue to batter their heads against the wall of Hispanic culture`s traditional aversion to education.
 (Only 9.6 percent of fourth-generation Mexican-Americans get a post-high-school degree

 College?
 The do-gooders should start with getting Hispanics to graduate from high school since around half do not.
 And speak English.

 The preceding article reminded me of a Richmond High School girl who had the desire to advance but was unclear that scholastic requirements were involved.
-While Iris strongly believed she was entitled to go to college, she was unable to pass California`s easy 10th grade English test needed to graduate from high school: Exit exam a test of determination [San Francisco Chronicle, Feb 27, 2006].Iris` English is so iffy that pronouncing the words makes her blush.
+While Iris strongly believed she was entitled to go to college, she was unable to pass California`s easy 10th grade

+"I need a diploma," said Iris, a chestnut-haired girl who was born in Los Angeles and grew up in the Mexican state of Jalisco.
+"I want it.
+I deserve it.
+I`ve been going to school and studying.
+I want to have a profession."Iris said all of this in Spanish.
+She returned to California in 2004 after the grandmother she`d been living with in Mexico died.
+Now she lives with her Spanish-speaking mother in an apartment near Richmond High in the West Contra Costa Unified School District.Iris` English is so iffy that pronouncing the words makes her blush.
 When pressed, she easily identified a shrimp but was stumped by a spoon.
 Asked by a reporter to write something in English, Iris crafted several simple sentences, including, "I was born in the United States," and "I think that the exit exam is innecesary."

 living in America have graduated from college, and well paid mentors don`t seem necessary given the Confucian cultural emphasis on hard work and scholarship.